ismb logoismb logo kompakt

 Building vibrations

-Is there a risk of damage to people, machines or buildings?
+Is there a risk of harm to people, machines, or buildings?

-Construction work, passing traffic, but also the operation of stationary machines, such as presses, can introduce vibrations into buildings and thus affect the health and well-being of people, disrupt the function of sensitive production machines or measuring machines and, in extreme cases, cause damage to buildings.
-For the detection and evaluation of building vibrations, we carry out vibration measurements for you in accordance with DIN 4150 and are also happy to advise you on the development of remedial measures.
+Construction work, passing traffic, but also the operation of stationary machines, such as presses, can introduce shocks or vibrations into buildings and thus affect the health and well-being of people, disrupt the function of sensitive production machines or measuring machines and, in extreme cases, lead to building damage.
+To record and evaluate building vibrations, we carry out vibration measurements for you in accordance with DIN 4150 and are also happy to advise you on the development of remedial measures.